osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 There are two main aspects to this mods functionality: ItemFilters, and FilterProcessors (no, i don't like these names either).

 ### Item Filters
-Each file in `filters\` contains a .json file representing Lua tables with the following structure:
+Each file in `filters\` contains a .json file representing Lua tables (known internally as ItemMaps) with the following structure:
 ```
 {
   "ITEM_KEY": {